mgnsk/balafon/README.md

 ## Syntax

-The language consists of commands and note lists, it is evaluated line by line from top to bottom.
-This makes an implementation capable of using both live and file inputs.
+The language consists of commands and note lists.
-Commands apply globally unless specified in a named bar that can be called later.
+The commands tempo, program, control, start and stop are global commands.
+The commands timesig, velocity and channel are local (when used in bars).
+TODO: make the distinction that global commands are like global functions and local commands are like local variables.

 - #### Comments
   ```